Deepti-Banger/Deepti-Banger/README.md

 <details>
   <summary><h3> 👩‍💻 My coding Journey </h3> </summary>
   With a solid foundation in mathematics from my undergraduate studies, I have developed a strong analytical mindset that complements my journey into the world of AI.
-Throughout my academic journey, I have immersed myself in the fascinating realms of machine learning, deep learning, natural language processing, computer vision, and more.
+Throughout my academic journey, I have immersed myself in the fascinating realms of machine learning, deep learning, natural language processing, Time series, and more.
 I have acquired knowledge in various AI algorithms, frameworks, and tools, and have gained practical experience through hands-on projects.
 I am committed to continuous learning and staying up to date with the latest developments in AI.
 By embracing challenges and collaborating with like-minded individuals, I strive to push the boundaries of what is possible in the field of Artificial Intelligence.
-Outside of my studies, I enjoy exploring new technologies, reading research papers, and engaging in discussions within the AI community.
+Outside of my studies, I enjoy exploring new technologies, reading research papers, and engaging in discussions within the AI and Finance communities.
 I believe in the power of collaboration and the potential to create groundbreaking solutions by combining diverse perspectives and expertise.
 As an AI enthusiast, I am excited about the opportunities that lie ahead.
-With a strong mathematical foundation, a hunger for knowledge, and a passion for AI, I am ready to embark on a fulfilling career as an AI engineer and contribute to the evolution of intelligent systems.
+Armed with a robust mathematical foundation, an insatiable thirst for knowledge, and a fervor for AI, I'm poised to embark on a gratifying career as a Data Scientist within the finance domain, with the aspiration of catalyzing the evolution of intelligent systems in this dynamic field.
 </details>

 # 📊 GitHub Stats: